chaos-mesh/chaos-mesh/.github/pull_request_template.md

 <!--
 Thank you for contributing to Chaos Mesh!

-If you're not sure how to do it, please read the CONTRIBUTING document of Chaos Mesh first.
+If you're unsure where to start, please refer to the contributing doc:

 https://github.com/chaos-mesh/chaos-mesh/blob/master/CONTRIBUTING.md